 • Penn State Law

-Megan Toomer '19 B.A. in Political Science, Duquesne University, 3L, Emory University School of Law
+Megan Toomer, '19 B.A. in Political Science and Doctor of Law graduate

 I chose the Pre-Law Program because it offered me a chance to take a diversified list of selected classes to help prepare me for the law school experience.
 The classes in Duquesne's Pre-Law Program give you a great foundation to launch your law school career.